Life after Match

 Topics

-Match Day is right around the corner, and if you’re a fourth-year medical student, you’re probably already anxiously thinking about preparing for residency and putting your best foot forward.
+As we move forward from Match Day, if you’re a fourth-year medical student, you’re probably already anxiously thinking about preparing for residency and putting your best foot forward.
 Contrary to popular belief, memorizing every word of Harrison’s before orientation week is not the way to do that.

 Below are five things you can start thinking about now that will help you in the first months of residency.